urbit/docs.urbit.org/content/system/runtime/guides/jetting.md

 The first two steps are fairly mechanical and straightforward.

 **Register the jet symbols and function names.** A jet registration may be carried out at in point in `tree.c`.
-The registration consists of marking the core
+The registration consists of marking the core in the Hoon source and including the name in the C source.

 ```c
 /* Jet registration of ++factorial arm under trig */